infini8-13/Morse-Decoder-Schematic/README.md

 # TRINIT_1nmLaysChips_EC01

 ## Morse Code Decoder using Digital Logic

+### Introduction
 Designing Morse Decoder according to the ITU standards with digital logic and simulated in Proteus.

+Morse code is an old system of encoding messages that is used to send telegraphic information using signals and rhythm.
+In written communication, Morse code uses dots and dashes to represent a limited number of alphabet letters, numbers, punctuation and special characters of a given message.
+When messages are sent by sound, radio signals or light flashes, dots are short beeps or clicks or flashes, and dashes are longer ones.

 ### Our Approach